brotatotes/bht-automation/bht gen 3/John/Chapter 5/John 5 4 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-21-2023 03:06:03
+- Timestamp: 12-25-2023 20:34:07
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 81
+- BHT Word Count: 88
-- BHT Commentary Usage: 30.0%
+- BHT Commentary Usage: 34.85%
-- BHT Quality Score: 1.3941072969914738
+- BHT Quality Score: 1.4898404054847365
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (66):
-	['a', 'abundance', 'and', 'angels', 'at', 'belief', 'by', 'christ', 'claims', 'controversial', 'critical', 'disputed', 'elements', 'emphasize', 'enter', 'evidence', 'evident', 'exclusion', 'faith', 'first', 'for', 'god', 'healing', 'highly', 'improbable', 'in', 'incomparable', 'instantaneous', 'is', 'it', 'its', 'jews', 'manuscript', 'ministry', 'miraculous', 'nature', 'noting', 'of', 'passage', 'person', 'power', 'recognize', 's', 'seem', 'serves', 'significant', 'sovereign', 'specific', 'supporting', 'the', 'this', 'though', 'through', 'time', 'to', 'ultimately', 'use', 'water', 'with', 'worth']
+	['according', 'afflicted', 'ailments', 'all', 'and', 'angelic', 'angels', 'are', 'as', 'ascribed', 'authenticity', 'be', 'blessings', 'disputed', 'elements', 'employ', 'eternally', 'for', 'from', 'god', 'gospel', 'healed', 'healing', 'his', 'humans', 'in', 'intermittent', 'intervention', 'is', 'it', 'jewish', 'just', 'manuscripts', 'minister', 'most', 'natural', 'not', 'of', 'oldest', 'omitted', 'others', 'poor', 'power', 'proclamation', 'properties', 'purposes', 'questioned', 'receive', 'reliable', 's', 'saved', 'should', 'signified', 'souls', 'spring', 'stirring', 'text', 'the', 'their', 'this', 'through', 'to', 'tradition', 'unfathomable', 'water', 'were']
-- ChatGPT injected words (significant words only) (42):
+- ChatGPT injected words (significant words only) (43):
-	['abundance', 'angels', 'belief', 'christ', 'claims', 'controversial', 'critical', 'disputed', 'elements', 'emphasize', 'enter', 'evidence', 'evident', 'exclusion', 'faith', 'god', 'healing', 'highly', 'improbable', 'incomparable', 'instantaneous', 'jews', 'manuscript', 'ministry', 'miraculous', 'nature', 'noting', 'passage', 'person', 'power', 'recognize', 's', 'serves', 'significant', 'sovereign', 'specific', 'supporting', 'time', 'ultimately', 'use', 'water', 'worth']
+	['according', 'afflicted', 'ailments', 'angelic', 'angels', 'ascribed', 'authenticity', 'blessings', 'disputed', 'elements', 'employ', 'eternally', 'god', 'gospel', 'healed', 'healing', 'humans', 'intermittent', 'intervention', 'jewish', 'manuscripts', 'minister', 'natural', 'oldest', 'omitted', 'poor', 'power', 'proclamation', 'properties', 'purposes', 'questioned', 'receive', 'reliable', 's', 'saved', 'signified', 'souls', 'spring', 'stirring', 'text', 'tradition', 'unfathomable', 'water']

 ### Logs
-- Attempt 1 BHT: The disputed verse in John 5:4, which describes the troubling of the waters and the healing that followed, is considered by many to be spurious due to its absence in the oldest and best manuscripts.
-The notion that a particular water source had the power to cure diseases instantaneously at a certain season only for the first person to enter after the waters were stirred seemed highly improbable and lacking supernatural credibility.
-The Jews attributed such healing powers to the ministry of angels, but it is important to note that God can freely use elements according to His will.
-Some commentaries suggest that the troubling of the water may symbolize the preaching of the Gospel, with the angel representing a minister of God's grace.
-Through faith in Christ, believers are cured of their spiritual ailments.
-This verse serves to emphasize the power and efficacy of Jesus' miracles, contrasting the limited healing offered by the water with the abundant healing provided by the Son of God to multitudes of people.
+- Attempt 1 BHT: The spuriousness of this controverted passage can hardly be questioned, as the oldest and best manuscripts omit it.
+The Jews explained the healing virtues of the intermittent spring by the ministry of angels.
+What man can prove that all his blessings do not come through the medium of others - of parents, of teachers, of 'angels'?
+And who can prove it is unworthy of angels to minister to the poor, needy, and afflicted when man and Jesus Christ does it?
+Yet the troubling of the water was a manifest proof that God freely uses the elements according to his own pleasure.
+When the preaching of the Gospel enables people to step forth and come to Christ, they are cured of all their soul maladies and diseases, and saved with an everlasting salvation.
-- 🔄 John 5:4 (attempt 1, 169 words, 32.41% quotes quality score: 1.4627668634614757, V2 normalized quality score: 39.98, commentator tiers 1-3: 26.68%, 30.58%, 42.74%)
+- 🔄 John 5:4 (attempt 1, 131 words, 36.47% quotes quality score: 1.7315266466366903, V2 normalized quality score: 48.92, commentator tiers 1-3: 25.22%, 39.62%, 35.16%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'COMMENTATOR/COMMENTARY' FOUND IN BHT!
-	- VERSE_REF FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
+	- 'PASSAGE' FOUND IN BHT!
-- Attempt 2 BHT: The authenticity of the disputed passage is widely questioned, as it is absent in the oldest and best manuscripts.
-The idea of water having instantaneous curative properties at a specific time for the first person to enter after the waters were stirred lacks credibility.
-The Jews believed in the healing ministry of angels, while God can employ elements according to His will.
-This verse highlights the contrast between limited water healing and the abundant miraculous healing performed by Jesus.
-Through faith in Christ, believers are spiritually cured of their ailments.
+- Attempt 2 BHT: The spuriousness of this controversial verse cannot be questioned, as the oldest and best manuscripts omit it.
+The Jews attributed the healing of the intermittent spring to the ministry of angels.
+Just as humans receive blessings through others, it is not unworthy for angels to minister to the needs of the poor and afflicted.
+The troubling of the water demonstrates God's sovereignty in using the elements according to His pleasure.
+Through the preaching of the Gospel, souls are cured of all maladies and saved with everlasting salvation.
-- 🔄 John 5:4 (attempt 2, 90 words, 34.29% quotes quality score: 1.358661941373057, V2 normalized quality score: 36.52, commentator tiers 1-3: 29.59%, 29.38%, 41.02%)
+- 🔄 John 5:4 (attempt 2, 88 words, 34.43% quotes quality score: 1.5947756867968739, V2 normalized quality score: 44.37, commentator tiers 1-3: 28.95%, 34.65%, 36.41%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
 	- 'VERSE' FOUND IN BHT!
-- Attempt 3 BHT: The controversial nature of this disputed passage is evident, with significant manuscript evidence supporting its exclusion.
-The miraculous claims of instantaneous healing by water at a specific time and for the first person to enter seem highly improbable.
-The belief in the healing ministry of angels by the Jews is worth noting, though it is critical to recognize God's sovereign use of elements.
-Ultimately, this passage serves to emphasize the incomparable power and abundance of healing through faith in Christ.
+- Attempt 3 BHT: The authenticity of this disputed text should not be questioned, as it is omitted in the oldest and most reliable manuscripts.
+According to Jewish tradition, the intermittent spring's healing properties were ascribed to angelic intervention.
+Just as humans receive blessings through others, it is not unfathomable for angels to minister to the poor and afflicted.
+The stirring of the water signified God's power to employ natural elements for His purposes.
+Through the proclamation of the Gospel, souls are healed from all their ailments and saved eternally.
-- 🔄 John 5:4 (attempt 3, 81 words, 30.0% quotes quality score: 1.3941072969914738, V2 normalized quality score: 37.7, commentator tiers 1-3: 30.91%, 31.39%, 37.7%)
+- 🔄 John 5:4 (attempt 3, 88 words, 34.85% quotes quality score: 1.4898404054847365, V2 normalized quality score: 40.88, commentator tiers 1-3: 25.84%, 36.44%, 37.73%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 4 BHT: The authenticity of this debated verse is highly questionable, supported by the absence of it in the best manuscripts.
-The notion of instantaneous healing by water at a specific time and only for the first individual to enter after the waters were stirred appears unrealistic.
-The Jews attributed the healing to angelic intervention; however, it is important to acknowledge God's sovereignty in using elements according to His will.
-This passage underscores the power and abundance of healing found through faith in Christ, contrasting it with the limitations of water healing.
+- Attempt 4 BHT: The spuriousness of this controverted passage is hard to question, as the oldest and best manuscripts exclude it.
+The Jews attributed the healing of the intermittent spring to angelic ministry.
+Just as humans receive blessings through others, it is not unreasonable to think that angels may minister to the needy.
+The troubling of the water shows that God uses natural elements according to His will.
+Through the preaching of the Gospel, souls are cured of all afflictions and enjoy everlasting salvation.
-- 🔄 John 5:4 (attempt 4, 91 words, 34.92% quotes quality score: 1.3157525562735801, V2 normalized quality score: 35.09, commentator tiers 1-3: 31.56%, 24.76%, 43.68%)
+- 🔄 John 5:4 (attempt 4, 81 words, 31.03% quotes quality score: 1.5781414755007204, V2 normalized quality score: 43.82, commentator tiers 1-3: 27.64%, 34.12%, 38.24%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'PASSAGE' FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 5 BHT: The disputed nature of this controverted verse cannot be ignored, and its absence in the oldest and best manuscripts raises doubts regarding its authenticity.
-The idea of instantaneous healing through water at a specific time, solely for the first person to enter, seems implausible.
-Nonetheless, the Jews associated the intermittent spring's healing properties with angels.
-It is important to recognize God's sovereignty in using elements according to His will.
-Ultimately, this text highlights the remarkable power of healing through faith in Christ, surpassing any limitations of water healing.
+- Attempt 5 BHT: The authenticity of this debated verse is evident as the earliest manuscripts omit it.
+The Jews believed that angels played a role in the healing power of the intermittent spring.
+Just as humans receive blessings through others, it is not unreasonable to consider angels ministering to the poor and afflicted.
+The disturbance of the water demonstrates God's ability to use natural elements for His purposes.
+Through the proclamation of the Gospel, individuals receive complete healing and eternal salvation.
-- 🔄 John 5:4 (attempt 5, 90 words, 33.82% quotes quality score: 1.28113370123585, V2 normalized quality score: 33.94, commentator tiers 1-3: 31.98%, 26.39%, 41.64%)
+- 🔄 John 5:4 (attempt 5, 79 words, 29.82% quotes quality score: 1.5445823416940472, V2 normalized quality score: 42.7, commentator tiers 1-3: 27.16%, 35.81%, 37.04%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- 'VERSE' FOUND IN BHT!
-- ✅ John 5:4 bht prompt v0.8 (81 words, 30.0% quotes)
+- ✅ John 5:4 bht prompt v0.8 (88 words, 34.85% quotes)
-- quality score: 1.3941072969914738, V2 normalized quality score: 37.7, commentator tiers 1-3: 30.91%, 31.39%, 37.7%)
+- quality score: 1.4898404054847365, V2 normalized quality score: 40.88, commentator tiers 1-3: 25.84%, 36.44%, 37.73%)